actsasrob/lircdo/README.md

 ### LIRC shell scripts and /etc/lirc/lircd.conf

 The LIRC service and LIRC shell scripts are where the "rubber meets the road" so to speak.
 Really the lircdo service is just a glorified shell script runner.
-The lircdo service receives commands from the lricdo Alexa skill, determines the appropriate shell script to run, then executes that shell script.
+The lircdo service receives commands from the lircdo Alexa skill, determines the appropriate shell script to run, then executes that shell script.

 You must create shell scripts that invoke the LIRC client API to control the AV hardware in your home.
 Example scripts are provided in the lircscripts_examples directory to help jumpstart this effort.